chili-lab/GR-SAP/README.md

 # GR-SAP

-This is the repo for [GR-SAP: Generative Replay for Safety Alignment Preservation during Fine-Tuning](https://arxiv.org/abs/2603.10243)
+This is the official repo for [***GR-SAP: Generative Replay for Safety Alignment Preservation during Fine-Tuning***](https://arxiv.org/abs/2603.10243), which is accepted as a main conference paper to EMNLP 2026.

 ## Data Processing